Kaiser-Yang/blink-cmp-git/README.md

 ## FAQs

-### How to custom the completion items?
+### How to customize the completion items?

 Because all features have same fields, I'll use `commit` as an example.

 The `blink-cmp-git` will first run command from `get_command` and `get_command_args`.
 The standout of the command will be passed to `separate_output`.
-So if you want to custom the completion items, you should be aware of what the output of your command looks like.
+So if you want to customize the completion items, you should be aware of what the output of your command looks like.

 The default `get_command` and `get_command_args` for `commit`: